The Fundamentals of Screenwriting Masterclass

 THE FOREST CITY FILM FESTIVAL

 NOW TAKING RESERVATIONS FOR FALL CLASS (SEPT.
 29-30, Oct.
 6-7 2018)

 This is a 16-hour course scheduled over 4 dates with 4 hours of study each day (time and location details below).

 This course is suitable for anyone of any skill or experience level and is designed to help anyone learn the rules, tools and concepts required to craft a marketable, industry-standard screenplay.
 Typically those who enrol fall into one of these four categories:

-The Foundations of Screenwriting course will familiarize students with the building blocks of storytelling that have been used successfully for thousands of years, plus many useful tips and tricks shared by working professionals, and how to make the process as easy and fun for you as possible.
+The Fundamentals of Screenwriting course will familiarize students with the building blocks of storytelling that have been used successfully for thousands of years, plus many useful tips and tricks shared by working professionals, and how to make the process as easy and fun for you as possible.

 If you’ve always wanted to learn, or if you’re already writing, but want to elevate your skills, this course is for you!

 Jordan is an award-winning producer and director of films like Nintendo Quest and Multiple Festival Best Documentary winner, Missing Mom.
 He has also worked on numerous films as an actor, production designer, art director and screenwriter.

 Since 2013, Jordan has been creating and hosting popular seminars and workshops on the nebulous art and science of writing screenplays.

 His experience, disarming personality, and often entertaining teaching style has made him a popular instructor for all personalities and experience levels.
 If you have any questions, don’t hesitate to contact him immediately: